devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 But your app never consists out of exclusively immutable parts, does it?
 Variables need to change, data needs to be fetched and stored.
 Almost any app needs some sort of mutable data.
 As mentioned in the [previous chapter][declarative], in Flutter such data is called _state_ [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
 No worries, how Flutter handles mutable state will be covered in the section [Stateful Widgets](#stateful-widgets) down below, so just keep on reading.

 ### The Widget Tree
 When working with Flutter, you will inevitably stumble over the term _Widget Tree_, but what exactly does it mean?
 A UI in flutter is nothing more then a tree of nested Widgets.
 Let's have a look at the Widget Tree for our example from Figure 1.
 Note the card Widgets on the right hand side of the diagram.
-You can see how the code from Snippet 1 translates to Widgets in the Widget Tree.
+You can see how the code from Codesnippt 5 translates to Widgets in the Widget Tree.

 ![Wisgen Widget Tree](https://github.com/Fasust/flutter-guide/wiki//.images/wisgen-widget-tree.PNG)